SartHak-0-Sach/SartHak-0-Sach/README.md

 <br><br><br><br><br><br><br><br><br>

 ## If this page appears broken kindly try refreshing it, thanks!😊
 <b><p align="right">Thank you for reading all the way to the bottom.
-If you're curious about what I do, feel free to explore my projects in the 'Repository' tab.</p></b>
+If you're curious about what I do, feel free to explore my projects in 'Repository' tab.</p></b>